JonathanAra/Azure-Security-Collector/README.md

 ### 1. Authentication
-The script authenticates to Azure using a Service Principal — an application identity with scoped read-only permissions.
+The script authenticates to Azure using a Service Principal — An application identity with scoped read-only permissions.
-This follows the principle of least privilege and mirrors how production data collection pipelines authenticate in regulated environments.
+This follows the principle of least privilege and mirrors how Production data collection pipelines authenticate in regulated environments.

 ```python
 credential = ClientSecretCredential(